Nicolasgarnica98/X-Ray-Pneumonia-classification/README.md

 The required libraries for the code to run are listed in the requirements.txt document.

-Thank you for checking my work! i am open for any suggestion to improve it!
+Thank you for checking my work!
+I am open for any suggestion to improve it!